rwese/vosk-wrapper-1000-py/README.md

 pip install git+https://github.com/rwese/vosk-wrapper-1000-py
 ```

-After installation, the commands `vosk-wrapper-1000`, `vosk-download-model-1000`, and `vosk-transcribe` will be available in your PATH.
+After installation, the commands `vosk-wrapper-1000`, `vosk-download-model-1000`, and `vosk-transcribe-file` will be available in your PATH.

 ## Package Structure